niklas1347/Overview_nudgedClimateSimulations/README.md

 Source: [John et al. (2026)](https://doi.org/10.22541/essoar.173160166.64258929/v3)

 #### Overview of the available variables:
 A variety of different atmospheric and ocean related variabels are saved at hourly and daily time scales.
 A full overview is provided on page 35ff. in [DestinE_Framework](DestinE_Framework.pdf).
+The labelling and description follows the official [GRIB ECMWF parameter database](https://codes.ecmwf.int/grib/param-db/).

 #### Access the data:
 To access the data it is mandatory to have an upgraded account at the [DestinE Platform](https://platform.destine.eu/support-pages/access-policy/).
 The data can be downloaded via the Destination Earth Polytope API as descriped in this [repository](https://github.com/John-Amal/retriever_polytop/tree/main).
+To convert the irregular grid in the .nc to a regular lat/lon file with the 0.1° lat x 0.2° lon resolution you can use the python file provied.